HRD Ministry assessing whether or not to conduct pending class 12 CBSE exams

 "We are discussing with CBSE and trying to come up with a solution.
 We will also speak to Indian ambassadors in different countries and foreign education ministers.
 It is a difficult situation as the lockdown restrictions as well as COVID-19 situation is different in different countries and all of that needs to be given a thought.
 We will come up with a solution in best interest of students," Nishank had said.

-The HRD ministry is likely to make an announcement about schedule of pending board exams this week and a final decision for students in foreign schools will also be announced.
+The HRD ministry is likely to make an announcement about the schedule of pending board exams this week and a final decision for students in foreign schools will also be announced.

 There are over 210 CBSE affiliated schools in 25 countries across the globe.